 Ottershaw Neighbourhood Plan - Schedule

-A high level summary of our schedule for completing our Ottershaw Neighbourhood Plan is shown in the diagram.
-Each step is described below.
+A high level summary of our schedule for completing our Ottershaw Neighbourhood Plan is shown below:

 Our Ottershaw Neighbourhood Plan will be developed alongside the RBC Emerging Local Plan.
 Whilst our Neighbourhood Plan must comply with the current Local Plan it is envisaged that there will be opportunities for RBC and the Ottershaw Neighbourhood Forum to benefit from activities such as evidence gathering, analysis and policy definition.